dagu-org/dagu/README.md

 ### How to contribute?

 Feel free to contribute in any way you want.
 Share ideas, questions, submit issues, and create pull requests.
-If you want anything needed to be done, take a look at [TODO](https://github.com/yohamta/dagu/issues/102) list.
 Thanks!

 ### Where is the history data stored?